DataDink/web-components/README.md

 > [!WARNING]
 > Breaking changes are sure to happen here.
+> These components will continue to evolve and deprioritize backwards compatibility.
 > These files should only be copy/pasted into projects, not linked to.

+# Rules
+* Portable
+* Standalone
+* ES Module
+* No Compile / Raw JS
+* JSDOC Fully Documented

 ## ImportComponent